ome/omero_search_engine/omero_search_engine/cache_functions/elasticsearch/csv_templates/README.md

-The search engine can automatically extract the data from the OMERO database.
+The search engine can automatically extract the data from the ``OMERO`` database.
-If the data does not come from ''OMERO'' or the data source provider prefers not to share their databases, it is still possible to extract the data from ccs files if it is provided in a specific format.
+If the data does not come from ``OMERO`` or the data source provider prefers not to share their databases, it is still possible to extract the data from ccs files if it is provided in a specific format.
-It is assumed that a project (study) contains one or more datasets, and each datasets holds one or more images.
+It is assumed that a project (``study``) contains one or more datasets, and each datasets holds one or more images.

 Each project, dataset, and image needs to have:
 * id (``integer``),